 At Cargotec, we are continuously working to stay at the top of the game in sustainability.
 Although the main industrial sustainability impacts occur through our products, we do our best to improve the sustainability performance of our own operations as well.
 We take the sustainability standards that guide our operations seriously: many issues covered by standards are now a license to operate in the industry.

-We report on our sustainability matters according to the Global Reporting Initiative (GRI) and are a signatory of the UN Global Compact.
-Our EHS policy is to promote a high safety level and environmental friendliness in our products, services and solutions.
+Cargotec is a signatory of the UN Global Compact and our EHS policy is to promote a high safety level and environmental friendliness in our products, services and solutions.
 Our goal is to maintain a precautionary approach to environmental challenges and develop best practices for environmentally sustainable operations.

 On the operational side, several energy saving initiatives were implemented during last year.
 For example, at the Kalmar assembly site in Shanghai and Hiab’s assembly site in Korea, old inefficient machinery and lighting were replaced, cutting down on energy consumption and reducing CO2 emissions.
 More solar panels were installed at the Tampere Competence Centre in Finland and wood pellet combustion was increased at the assembly site in Stargard, Poland.
 Additionally, separate waste and air emission related targets are set at those sites where waste and emissions have been identified as significant environmental aspects.
 Those may include changing paintings methods or developing the efficiency of recycling systems.